-Note - These steps assume that you have a system on your network that is running the Solaris 10 11/06 for x86 release, and that system is accessible over the network.
+Note - These steps assume that you have a system on your network that is running the current Solaris release for x86 systems, and that system is accessible over the network.

 - a.
-On a system that is running the Solaris 10 11/06 for x86 release, log in as superuser or assume an equivalent role. - b.
+On a system that is running the current Solaris release for x86 systems, log in as superuser or assume an equivalent role. - b.
 Change to the Tools directory of the installation image you created in Step 4.

-cd install-server-path/install-dir-path/Solaris_11/Tools
+cd install-server-path/install-dir-path/Solaris_10/Tools